sonicrules1234/iced-twitch-gui/README.md

 Twitch GUI using iced and written in rust.
 Shows currently live streams from twitch creators you follow.

-Works wity any program to do the actual streaming.
+Works with any program to do the actual streaming.
 Defaults to assuming an already set up twitch-hls-client.

 Icon found on vecteezy.com